 The IRS has a surplus of procedures, rulings, worksheets, and forms designed to walk a non-tax professional through filing for innocent spouse relief.
 Many filers attempt to file on their own; however, by the end of 2017, according to the Taxpayer Advocate Service, full relief was granted in only 39 out of 100 cases.
 To maximize your chance for success, utilize an Indiana tax attorney who is familiar with the process.

-If you need help seeking relief under the innocent spouse rule in Indiana and federal tax returns, contact Indiana tax attorney Julie Camden today at Camden & Meridew, P.C. by calling 317-770-0000 or by using the firm’s online contact form to set up a free initial consultation.
+If you need help seeking relief under the innocent spouse rule in Indiana and federal tax returns, contact Indiana tax attorney Julie Camden today at Camden & Meridew, P.C. by calling 317-770-0000 or by using the firm’s online contact form to set up an initial consultation.
 There are deadlines for joint tax return defenses, so don’t delay.